Chair, Associate Professor, Director of Choral Activities

-UFA Warren M. Lee Center for the Fine Arts 114A
+W M Lee Center for Fine Arts 114A

 David Holdhusen is the Director of Choral Activities and the Douglas and Susan Tuve Distinguished Professor of Choral Music at the University of South Dakota.
-His duties include serving as conductor for the university’s three choral ensembles as well as teaching courses in conducting, choral literature and techniques, and applied voice.
-In addition, to his teaching responsibilities, Dr. Holdhusen is Director of the university’s annual Choral Directors Institute and the USD Summer Music Camp.
+His responsibilities include serving as conductor for the Chamber Singers and teaching courses in conducting.
+In addition to his teaching duties, Dr. Holdhusen is currently the Chair of the Department of Music and Director of the university's annual Choral Directors Institute and the USD Summer Music Camp.
 Dr. Holdhusen received his Ph.D. in Music Education from Florida State University.
-He holds an M.M. from Northwestern University in Choral Conducting, and received his B.A. in Music with education certification from Gustavus Adolphus College.
-During his time at Gustavus, Dr. Holdhusen was elected to Pi Kappa Lambda and awarded the Presser Foundation Scholarship.
-A recipient of the 2013 Encore Award for excellence and achievement in the field of choral music, Dr. Holdhusen is in demand as a guest conductor, adjudicator, and clinician throughout the region.
+He holds an M.M. from Northwestern University in Choral Conducting, and a B.A. in Music with education certification from Gustavus Adolphus College.
+While at Gustavus, Dr. Holdhusen was elected to Pi Kappa Lambda and awarded the Presser Foundation Scholarship.
+In demand as a guest conductor, adjudicator, and clinician, Dr. Holdhusen was the recipient of the SD-ACDA Encore Award for excellence and achievement in the field of choral music and the prestigious Belbas-Larson Award for Excellence in Teaching, the highest honor USD bestows on its educators.
 He is a member of the American Choral Directors Association (ACDA), the College Music Society, the National Collegiate Choral Organization (NCCO) and the National Association for Music Education (NAfME).
-Dr. Holdhusen has had research published in national journals, and has presented clinics and served as an adjudicator for these organizations.
-He has also been elected to serve in leadership positions for these groups, including a term as President for the South Dakota Chapter of ACDA.
-His book, “Commitment to Musical Excellence” is published by Cambridge Scholars Publishing.
-Choirs under his direction have been invited to perform at state and regional festivals and conventions, have won first place and grand champion awards in music festivals throughout the country, and have on numerous occasions been named a finalist for the American Prize in Choral Performance.
+Dr. Holdhusen has had research published in national journals, presented clinics and interest sessions throughout the country, and his book, "Commitment to Musical Excellence" is published by Cambridge Scholars Publishing.
+He has been elected to leadership positions in various organizations, including a term as President for the South Dakota Chapter of ACDA.
+Choirs under his direction have been invited to perform at state and regional festivals and conventions, have won first place and grand champion awards in music festivals throughout the country, and have been honored the American Prize for sustained excellence in Choral Performance.

 Vocal Music, Chorus, Conducting, Music Education